-The days of the credit card’s magnetic stripe appear numbered, with special-chip, or EMV, credit cards poised to immigrate onto America’s payments landscape.
+The days of the credit card’s magnetic stripe appear numbered, with special-chip, or EMV credit cards poised to immigrate onto America’s payments landscape.
 EMV-enabled cards, named for developers Europay, MasterCard and Visa, have an embedded microprocessor chip that encrypts transaction data differently for each purchase.
 Some chip cards require a personal identification number to complete a transaction, while others only require a signature.
 EMV is widely used in Europe and Asia and is steadily being adopted as the standard type of credit card worldwide.
-Everywhere, that is, except the U.S. – but maybe not for long.
+Everywhere, that is, except the U.S. – until recently.

 What is EMV?

 EMV chip technology is becoming the global standard for credit card and debit card payments.
 Named after its original developers (Europay, MasterCard® and Visa®), this smart chip technology features payment instruments (cards, mobile phones, etc.) with embedded microprocessor chips that store and protect cardholder data.
 This standard has many names worldwide and may also be referred to as: “chip and PIN” or “chip and signature.”